ttirtawi/indonesiabelajar-eks/README.md

     ```
     kubectl get ingress ingress-http
     ```

+     You can find the Application Load Balancer (ALB) DNS name under ADDRESS column.

 5. (Optional) We have the option to create HTTPS ingress.
 The difference in manifest only on the Certificate CRN and the domain name.
 You need to store/create SSL Certificate in the AWS Certificate Manager.